 In the semester prior to graduation, students are strongly encouraged to schedule an official degree check appointment with an academic advisor in the College of Liberal Arts Student Division.
 Official degree checks are intended to complement, not replace, regular semester-by-semester meetings with your departmental academic advisor.
 Students must apply for graduation in their final semester.
 For currently enrolled students, all necessary coursework must be posted or in progress at the time the graduation application is submitted.
-In the fall and spring semesters, students may participate in the commencement ceremonies if not earning a degree at the end of the semester by signing the walk list.
+In the spring semester, students may participate in the commencement ceremonies if not earning a degree at the end of the semester by signing the walk list.
 This is a popular option for students completing degree requirements in summer, which does not have a graduation ceremony.

 If you are a student in the College of Liberal Arts and want to declare a Liberal Arts major, you must make an appointment with an academic advisor for the major you wish to declare.
 Most Liberal Arts majors require a minor.
 A minor can be in any major in any college.
 Your major advisor can help you declare a minor.
 Click here for more information.